fenago/rabbitmq-jupyterlab/Lab_7_learning.md

     resources such as RAM or disk space (along with tuning of the proper RabbitMQ parameters).

--   Measure the performance of your broker\'s setup and see if the performance improves.
+-   Measure the performance of your broker's setup and see if the performance improves.
 Always consider conducting performance tests on the maximum performance limits in non-peak hours even with the risk of crashing your system.